ShafferProjects/NeoForge-MMCNServerUtils-1.21.X-Prod/README.md

   Automatically resets all lingering player sessions to `OFFLINE` for the current server on restart.

 - ✅ **Admin Command Utilities**
     - `/showrules <player>` — force a player to re-read and re-agree to the rules
+      This also logs a warning entry in the database with the admin who issued the command.

 - ✅ **Player Commands**
     - `/agree` and `/decline` — clickable command integration with in-game prompts